Foraging Tours, Walks, Classes, and Groups (Updated for 2023)

 Connecticut Valley Mycological Society was founded in 1975.
 It is located in the northeast of CT.
-CVMS offers foraging tours and classes , its main focused is mushrooming.
-They focused on mushroom for the following reasons; mushroom as a form of food; mushroom as the focus of fungi study , and mushroom as a form of art.
+CVMS offers foraging tours and classes with a focus on mushrooms for the following reasons: mushrooms as a form of food; mushrooms as the focus of fungi study, and mushrooms as a form of art.

 - More information: http://cvmsfungi.org/index.html